WilliamWFLee/pyud/README.rst

 --------

 - Synchronous and asynchronous clients for the API
-- Definition objects for object-style access to definition attributes, and include all fields
+- Definition objects for object-style access to definition attributes, and includes all fields
 - Full coverage of the known API

 Requirements